aframevr-userland/aframe-cli/README.md

     -h, --help             output usage information
     -e, --env [setting]    specify a set of override settings to apply -p, --production       same as `--env production`
-    -s, --server           run a simple HTTP server for the public directory on localhost -n, --network          if `server` was given, allow access from the network -P, --port [port]      if `server` was given, listen on this port -d, --debug [pattern]  print verbose debug output to stdout -j, --jobs [num]       parallelize the build
-    -c, --config [path]    specify a path to Brunch config file --stdin                listen to stdin and exit when stdin closes
+    -P, --port [port]      if `server` was given, listen on this port -d, --debug [pattern]  print verbose debug output to stdout -c, --config [path]    specify a path to Brunch config file --stdin                listen to stdin and exit when stdin closes
 ```